sumurthy/Js-Spec-Gen/markdown/tablecollection.md

-# TableCollection Object (JavaScript API for Word)
+# TableCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of all the tables that are part of the workbook.